India must look at multiple options and not just EVs to curb carbon emissions: Toyota official | Business

 ''For India, we should have a diversified way to tackle carbon neutrality, not only BEV (Battery Electric Vehicle), not only A or B or C (technology).
 We have to tackle with A and B and C,'' Toyota Kirloskar Motor (TKM) Managing Director Masakazu Yoshimura told PTI in an interview.

-To do so, he said, ''We need to have a good rich resource of technology backup ... we need well skilled manpower supported by some investments of course and the government support.''
+To do so, he said, ''We need to have a good rich resource of technology backup ... we need good skilled manpower supported by some investments of course, and the government support.''
 Yoshimura said all stakeholders must get together to decide what is best suited for India.

 ''We have BEVs and we can always introduce them (in India),'' Yoshimura said.